bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-4">1.4 Setting Up Your Development Environment (2:46)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there, in the previous lesson, we saw introduction to JavaScript.

-Now in this lesson, we will set up our development environment for JavaScript.
+In this lesson, we will set up our development environment for JavaScript.
 So let&apos;s get started.
 To set up your development environment, you need a code editor, a web browser, and a JavaScript engine.
 A code editor enables us to write and organize our code with features such as syntax, highlight, autocompletion, and code formatting.

 It also provides us with debugging tools to identify and fix errors in our code.
 A web browser is necessary for testing our JavaScript code in